 Often, when people learn I work with students on the autism spectrum, they ask me to describe autism.
 It has taken me some time to come up with an answer that I feel adequately encompasses a definition of autism.
 The difficulty, in part, is that the students I have worked with have been so varied.
 They have ranged from very little language to very articulate, and from an aversivion to touch to highly affectionate, etc. With that being said, I hope my discussion below will give you a fuller understanding of autism spectrum disorder.

 Autism Spectrum Disorder (ASD) is a multifaceted neurological developmental disorder where there are significant language delays, impairments in social interaction involving verbal and nonverbal communication, and restricted interests and behaviors.
 It can more adequately be described using the five categories: language, social, cognitive, interests, and sensory.
-(This is more or less the text book definition—read about the five categories below for a fuller description).

 - Autistic Disorder (also called “classic” autism) This is what most people think of when hearing the word “autism.”
 People with autistic disorder usually have significant language delays, social and communication challenges, and unusual behaviors and interests.
 Many people with autistic disorder also have an intellectual disability.